yvesmartindestaillades/dreem-ppai/README.md

 ## Installation

-dreem-ppai is NOT YET #TODO available on PyPi:
+dreem-ppai is available on PyPi:

 ```
 pip install dreem-ppai